DNA and Nutrigenomics Explained

 Breakthroughs in science have made it possible for you to discover the genetics traits that set you apart.
 After all, everyone is unique, even twins!

 ‑ Your DNA test is a non-diagnostic test.
 It should not replace health screenings and cannot be used to predict if one has or will develop certain health conditions.
+It is for informational and educational use only, and should not be considered as clinically validated.

 ‑ Genetic information cannot provide you with conclusive information about the interaction between certain genes and environmental factors, which can significantly change a particular outcome.